23 enigma

 The 23 enigma is a belief in the significance of the number 23.
 The concept of the 23 enigma has been popularized by various books, movies, and conspiracy theories, which suggest that the number 23 appears with unusual frequency in various contexts and may have a larger, hidden significance.
-Since the nineties, the free techno and raver counterculture has adopted it as a symbol.
+Since the 1990s, the free techno and raver counterculture has adopted it as a symbol.

 Origins

 Robert Anton Wilson cites William S. Burroughs as the first person to believe in the 23 enigma.
-Wilson, in a 1977 article in Fortean Times, related the following anecdote:
+In a 1977 article in Fortean Times Wilson related the following anecdote:

 I first heard of the 23 enigma from William S Burroughs, author of Naked Lunch, Nova Express, etc. According to Burroughs, he had known a certain Captain Clark, around 1960 in Tangier, who once bragged that he had been sailing 23 years without an accident.
 That very day, Clark’s ship had an accident that killed him and everybody else aboard.
 Furthermore, while Burroughs was thinking about this crude example of the irony of the gods that evening, a bulletin on the radio announced the crash of an airliner in Florida, USA.
 The pilot was another Captain Clark and the flight was Flight 23.